-Please indicate If you have a plan for plan which most control in place, when? y this Comments (including any reasons the recommended control is not applicable to Question organisation 6mth 12 mth 24 mth 24mth+ your organisation) 4.
+Please indicate which most applies to your If you have a plan for putting this control in place, when?
+Comments (including any reasons the recommended control is not applicable to Question organisation 6mth 12 mth 24mth 24mth+ your organisation) 4.
 Is encryption 2 applied to all your portable devices? (i.e. passwords on all laptops, phones, tablets and USB drives) All Some None N/A 5.
 Are your operating systems and applications, including patch management 3 up to date for all devices?
 All Some None N/A 6.
 Do all your devices have up-to- date antivirus 4 protection?
 All Some None N/A 7.
 Are Microsoft Office macro settings configured to allow only trusted macros 5 on all your devices?
 All Some None N/A

-- 3 Patch management is the process of ensuring that vulnerabilities that have been identified in software or devices you use are corrected promptly, by regularly installing security updates released by vendors.
-CERT NZ provides guidance at https://www.cert.govt.nz/individuals/guides/getting-started-with-cyber-security/keep-up-with-your-updates/ - 4 Antivirus products can detect and block many forms of viruses and other malware hidden in files.
+- 4 Antivirus products can detect and block many forms of viruses and other malware hidden in files.
 Ensuring that all devices (computers, phones, laptops) have antivirus products installed and constantly kept up to date will help to ensure they are adequately protected from malicious files. - 5 Macros are small applications that can run inside larger applications usually within Microsoft Office documents such as Word, Excel and PowerPoint.
 When used maliciously in a document, macros have the potential to delete files, upload data, or download further malicious applications.